Gibraltar Stock Exchange: History

+With effect from August 2016, the UK's HM Revenue and Customs have designated the GSX as a "recognised stock exchange".

+Ownership

-As of October 2021, Gibraltar based Valereum Plc has an agreement to acquire 80% of GSX which was increased to 90% in February 2022.
-The deal is subject to Gibraltar Financial services commission (GFSC) approval.
+As of October 2021, Gibraltar based Valereum Plc ("Valereum") has an agreement to acquire 80% of GSX which was increased to 90% in February 2022.
+The deal is subject to Gibraltar Financial Services Commission (GFSC) approval.
 Valereum alongside partners endeavours to bridge traditional fiat and crypto currencies using the exchange.
-The deal is a catalyst for a robust regulatory framework with Anti money laundering (AML) measures which will make Gibraltar a renowned jurisdiction with a world first and world beating stock exchange.
+The deal is a catalyst for a robust regulatory framework with Anti-Money Laundering (AML) measures which will make Gibraltar a renowned jurisdiction with a world first and world beating stock exchange.

-It’s expected the deal with Valereum Plc is set for completion by the end of H1 2022 with Valereum’s plans being executed in H2 2022 and beyond and will be made public via the big RNS.
+The deal with Valereum was completed in December 2023 with 100% ownership of the GX Group being exchanged for 5.0 million shares in Valereum and 10.0 million warrants, exercisable at 1 pence per share by December 2026.